Optimizing Building Ventilation – Why and How?

 The Assessment and Results

-ABBAE’s list of recommendations included adding outside air intakes where they were missing, reducing excessive exhaust, repairing units that were not functioning properly, and reinsulating sections of ductwork.
-Additionally, ABBAE coordinated a certified test and balance on the HVAC systems, to adjust the building pressure to conform to ABBAE’s recommended airflow design.
+ABB’s list of recommendations included adding outside air intakes where they were missing, reducing excessive exhaust, repairing units that were not functioning properly, and reinsulating sections of ductwork.
+Additionally, ABB coordinated a certified test and balance on the HVAC systems, to adjust the building pressure to conform to ABB’s recommended airflow design.
 Longer-term recommendations included the phased replacement of several key pieces of equipment over several years.

 The reality of post-COVID-19 life is that building owners and property managers will need to address their buildings’ indoor air quality, especially if the system has not been recently inspected or if the staff have not been specifically trained in HVAC maintenance.